-In this course, students are taught about general dentistry and chairside assisting.
-Emphasis is placed on instruments, tray setups, patient seating, four-handed dentistry, charting, anesthetics, amalgams, resins, and various other chairside procedures.
-Topics include dental equipment, oral evacuation, instrument passing, and placing rubber dams.
-Students also learn how to assemble, handle, and pass a syringe and the matrix band.
-Students have the opportunity to practice film duplication techniques.
+In this course, students are taught common disease processes, diagnosis and evaluation, common treatments, and prognosis.
+Students have the opportunity to explore these systems from the perspectives of medical terminology, pathophysiology, and pharmacology.
+In this module, students have the opportunity to gain knowledge and technique in correctly performing an electrocardiogram (ECG or EKG) diagnostic test.
+In addition, students are allowed to gain competency in a variety of clinical and laboratory procedures.
+Students also have the opportunity to gain knowledge in preparing and administering medications through parenteral routes.
 This course is also designed to develop professional skills and proactive career management.
-This course includes both classroom and digital activities such as video, tests/quizzes, simulations, and discussion boards.
+This course may include both classroom and digital activities such as video, tests/quizzes, simulations, and discussion boards.
 This course will include out-of-class work such as reading and writing assignments, practice and practical application assignments, and projects.
-A minimum of five hours of out-of-class work will be assigned per week.
+A minimum of nine hours and forty-five minutes of out-of-class work will be assigned per week.